 The initial complaint about Islam Bitorko and Manik came from an Islamic fundamentalist group which expressed offense and threatened violent demonstrations at the book fair because of the book.
 In addition to shutting down Ba-dwip Prokashoni’s stall, police arrested Manik and seized copies of the book, along with several other titles.

 Although Islam Bitorko is a printed book, all chapters of the book were published online; because of this, Manik is being charged under Section 57 (2) of the Information and Communication Technology Act, which allows for warrantless arrests and 14-year maximum sentences for online violations that range from hacking to specific kinds of online expression about individuals or religion that could be deemed defamatory or offensive.
 The case has since been transferred to the Cyber Tribunal of Bangladesh in Dhaka.
 Manik remained in pre-trial detention from his arrest until October 31, 2016, when he was released on bail.
 Manik is reportedly in poor health and under threat by Islamic fundamentalist and militant groups.

 In February 2015, Bangladeshi-American secular blogger Avijit Roy was brutally murdered at the same book fair.

-Join us by adding your name to a letter to the Bangladeshi Ambassador in Washington DC here.
+Read PEN America’s letter to the Bangladeshi Ambassador in Washington DC calling for Manik’s release here.